-With more than 50 years experience equipping military forces, Raytheon's technology experts know that today's multi-role aircraft require multi-role technology to maintain combat superiority.
+With more than 35 years experience supporting the F/A-18 Hornet, Super Hornet and the E/A-18G Growler, Raytheon's technology experts know that today's multi-role aircraft require multi-role technology to maintain combat superiority.
 From radars and electronic warfare to targeting pods and missiles, today's Super Hornet derives most of its capability and adaptability from a panoply of revolutionary Raytheon technology.

 Additionally, Raytheon's AN/ASQ-228 Advanced Targeting Forward-looking Infrared (ATFLIR) pod is the only targeting pod fully integrated and certified for aircraft carrier operations and has been supporting fleet deployments since 2002.